More guidance specific to HoloLens 2 coming soon.

-As we mentioned that its good practice to have the cursor always present, you can use the cursor to convey some important bits of information.
+As we mentioned it is good practice to have the cursor always be present, as you can use the cursor to convey some important bits of information.

 - As the user is gazing at a hologram and the cursor is on that hologram, you could use the cursor to convey possible actions on that hologram.

 - You could display an icon on the cursor that the user can for example purchase that item or perhaps scale that hologram.
 Or even something as simple like the hologram can be tapped on.

 - Only add extra information on the cursor if it means something to the user.
 Otherwise, users might either not notice the state changes or get confused by the cursor.

 - We could use the cursor to display the user's input state.
 For example, we could display an icon telling the user if the system sees their hand state.
 This will tell the user that the application knows the user is ready to take action.

 - We could also use the cursor to make the user aware that there is a voice command available.
 Or perhaps change the color of the cursor momentarily to tell the user that the voice command was heard by the system.

 These different cursor states can be implemented in different ways.
 You might implement these different states by modeling the cursor like a state machine.
 For example:

 - Idle state is where you show the default cursor.